HermiTech-LLC/Morty/README.md

 ## Conclusion

-This project provides a comprehensive system for controlling a bipedal humanoid robot.
+This project aims to provide a comprehensive system for controlling a bipedal humanoid robot.
 By integrating advanced hardware with sophisticated software algorithms, the robot can achieve stable and optimized performance in real-time environments.